mikelee1313/graph-searchquery/README.md

 ### Get-SPOFileswithLabels.ps1

 **Purpose:**
-Searches OneDrive (and SharePoint) for files of a specified type (e.g., PDF, DOCX) and extracts detailed sensitivity label information using Microsoft Graph API.
+This Script searches OneDrive or SharePoint for files of a specified type (e.g., PDF, DOCX) and extracts details  and sensitivity label information using Microsoft Graph API.
 Exports results to a CSV file.

 **Features:**
 - Authenticates with Microsoft Graph via client secret or certificate